Who must appoint a data protection officer under EU rules?

 Insofar as twenty people are constantly working with the automated Processing personal data, companies must appoint a data protection officer.
 The following elements must be taken into account here.
 The number of employees in a company can be included in the overall assessment.
 Employees who do not have access to data processing equipment with which personal data processed, such as cleaning staff or assembly line workers, should not be taken into account.
 The status of the persons processing the Processing in the company is irrelevant.
 It does not matter whether they are full-time or part-time employees, freelancers or temporary workers, as well as trainees, volunteers and interns, and the management also counts as one of the twenty people mentioned above.

-The number of employees alone is not sufficient to rule out an obligation to designate.
-The impact of the company's activities on natural persons also plays an important role here.
-If these activities are likely to pose a high risk to the rights of natural persons, a so-called Data protection impact assessment This means that the risks must be examined in detail and the measures that contribute to reducing these risks in the company must be taken into account.
-Companies that carry out processing operations that are subject to such data protection impact assessments not just once but more frequently must also appoint a data protection officer.
-For example, if a petrol station is responsible for installing a Video surveillance only has to carry out a data protection impact assessment once, it does not have to appoint a data protection officer.
+The number of employees alone is not sufficient to rule out the obligation to designate a data protection officer.
+The impact of the company’s activities on natural persons also plays an important role here.
+If these activities are likely to pose a high risk to the rights of natural persons, a so-called Data Protection Impact Assessment must be conducted; that is, the risks must be examined in detail, and the measures taken by the company to reduce these risks must be taken into account.
+Companies that carry out processing operations subject to such data protection impact assessments not just once but on a recurring basis must also appoint a data protection officer.
+For example, if a gas station installs a Video Surveillance If an organization is required to conduct a data protection impact assessment only once, it is not required to appoint a data protection officer.

 The obligation under EU law